...

 CNC Machining of Stainless Steels

 As the properties of each type of stainless steel are slightly distinct, the machineability also varies with the types.
 Typically, austenitic grades are mainly used for CNC machining projects.
-Their good machineability and hardness make them preferred for machining stainless steel.
+Their good machineability and hardness make them preferred for stainless steel machining.

 CNC-machined stainless steel part